abeaderstadt/smart-store-beaderstadt/README.md

 ### **3. Install Dependencies As Needed:**
   - py -m pip install -r requirements.txt
 ### **4. Run Scripts as needed:**
+  - select python interpreter for your local venv
   - py myfile.py
 ### **5. Run Jupyter Notebooks as needed:**
  - click the kernel selector in the top-right corner of the notebook editor and choose the interpreter associated with your .venv.